-Vectors $r_a$ and $r_b$ denote the analyzed and prior aerosol radius over the 21 aerosol bins in Table 4.
+Vectors r_a and r_b denote the analyzed and prior aerosol radius over the 21 aerosol bins in Table 4.
 The aerosol radii are assumed to be spatially and temporally constant during the short period used for the experiments.
 Spatially varying radii would of course allow the assimilated Ångström exponent to better fit the MODIS Ångström exponent.
-However, the locally inconsistent MODIS Ångström observations found during comparison with AERONET observations in Section 3.2 would introduce strong local mis-adjustments in case a (large) spatial degree of freedom is allowed.
-Data quality control for excluding these polluted data is required.
+However, the locally inconsistent MODIS Ångström observations found during comparison with AERONET observations in Section 3.2 would

+- 15 introduce strong local mis-adjustments in case a (large) spatial degree of freedom is allowed.
 Introducing spatial variations also requires information on spatial correlations and will increase computational costs; hence, this aspect has not been explored in this study.
 The radii of the different aerosol species are also assumed to be independent on each other.
-The background covariance matrix $\mathbf{B}r$ is therefore diagonal, with elements set to the the square of the uncertainties listed in Table.4.
-The uncertainties are chosen empirically and capable of resolving the the mismatch between the observed and simulated Ångström exponents.
+The background covariance matrix \mathbf{B}r is therefor diagonal, with elements set to the the square of the uncertainties listed in Table.4.
+The uncertainties are chosen empirically and capable of resolving the the mismatch between the observed and simulated Ångström - 20 exponents.
+The MODIS Deep Blue product used in this study only provides aerosol measurements over lands, and dust storms are sure to be absent in our evaluation period.
+Our aerosol simulating results is less effected by the dust and sea-salt.
+Therefore, both the dust and sea-salt aerosol bins are assumed certain and not estimated in this study.